 The hardwire cable is essentially just the cable that will power your radar detector.
 It is also sometimes referred to as a direct wire cable.
 It goes directly from the radar detector to the power source, which in this case will be your car’s fuse box.

-You will find that there are multiple types of hardwire cables to choose from.
+You will find that there are multiple types of hardwiring cables to choose from.
 The standard type is a basic power cable.
-There are other cables that allow for additional features like alert LED and a button that mutes the device.
+Other cables allow for additional features like an alert LED and a button that mutes the device.
 You can even get hardwire cables that will allow you to use Bluetooth to connect with your smartphone.

 Plugging in the Add-a-Circuit